Lechon Kawali

 Lechon Kawali is the home cook's answer to the fiesta-scale whole roasted lechon.
 Instead of a whole pig over charcoal, you use pork belly slabs in a deep wok — kawali in Tagalog.
 The technique is simple but unforgiving: boil the pork belly until tender, dry the skin completely (this is the step most home cooks skip and regret), then deep-fry at high heat until the skin shatters on contact with a spoon.

 When done right, lechon kawali rivals restaurant versions.
 The skin should puff into golden bubbles, crackle loudly when cut, and come away cleanly from the meat.
 The meat itself stays juicy because the boiling stage fully cooks the interior before frying.
 Dip in Mang Tomas liver sauce or a garlic-chili vinegar — both are essential accompaniments.
-For more Filipino pork favorites, explore our pork recipes collection.
+For more Filipino pork favorites, explore our pork recipes collection or browse the Filipino ingredients glossary to learn about the suka and toyo brands that make sawsawan sing.

 Ingredients